 Students Covered by Public or Private Insurance

-- Require parents to sign up for or enroll in public benefits or insurance programs in order for their student to receive FAPE under Part B of the IDEA;
+- Require guardians to sign up for or enroll in public benefits or insurance programs in order for their student to receive FAPE under Part B of the IDEA;

-- Require parents to incur an out-of-pocket expense such as the payment of a deductible or copay amount incurred in filing a claim;
+- Require guardians to incur an out-of-pocket expense such as the payment of a deductible or copay amount incurred in filing a claim;

-- Use a parent or student’s benefits under a public insurance program if that use would:
+- Use a guardian or student’s benefits under a public insurance program if that use would:

-- Result in the family paying for services required after school hours that would otherwise be covered by the public insurance program;
+b) Result in the guardian paying for services required after school hours that would otherwise be covered by the public insurance program;

-The district may access a parent’s private insurance proceeds to provide FAPE to an eligible student only if the parent provides informed consent to the district (per WAC 392-172A-01040).
-Whenever the district proposes to access the parent’s private insurance proceeds, the district shall:
+The District may access a guardian’s private insurance proceeds to provide FAPE to an eligible student only if the guardian provides informed consent to the District (per WAC 392-172A-01040).
+Whenever the District proposes to access the guardian’s private insurance proceeds, the District shall:

-- Obtain parent consent in accordance with Chapter 392-172A-01040 WAC each time the district wishes to access benefits for a new procedure; and
+- Obtain guardian consent in accordance with Chapter 392-172A-01040 WAC each time the District wishes to access benefits for a new procedure; and

-- Inform the parents that their refusal to permit the district to access their insurance does not relieve the district of its responsibility to ensure that all required services are provided at no cost to the parents.
+- Inform the guardians that their refusal to permit the District to access their insurance does not relieve the District of its responsibility to ensure that all required services are provided at no cost to the guardians.

-Before first accessing a parent’s or students public benefits, for the first time and annually after the first notification, the district will provide written notification using the prior written notice provisions under WAC 392-172A-0510(3) that includes:
+Before first accessing a guardian’s or student’s public benefits, for the first time and annually after the first notification, the District will provide written notification using the prior written notice provisions under WAC 392-172A-0510(3) that includes:

-- A statement of the parental consent provisions;
+- A statement of the guardian consent provisions;

 - A statement of the “no-cost” provisions;

-- A statement that the parents may withdraw their consent to disclose personally identifiable information to the agency responsible for administering the state’s public benefits or insurance, and
+- A statement that the guardians may withdraw their consent to disclose personally identifiable information to the agency responsible for administering the state’s public benefits or insurance, and

-- A statement that a parent’s withdrawal or refusal to consent does not relieve the school district of its responsibility to ensure that all required services are provided at no cost to the parents.
+- A statement that a guardian’s withdrawal or refusal to consent does not relieve the school District of its responsibility to ensure that all required services are provided at no cost to the guardians.

-After providing the required notification, the district will obtain consent pursuant to WAC 392-172A-05225 from the parent allowing the district to disclose information from the student’s educational records to the agency responsible for administering the state’s public benefits or insurance programs.
+After providing the required notification, the District will obtain consent pursuant to WAC 392-172A-05225 from the guardian allowing the District to disclose information from the student’s educational records to the agency responsible for administering the state’s public benefits or insurance programs.
 The consent will specify: